-Mahindra Thar Engine and Transmission: The Thar comes with both petrol and diesel engines.
-While the petrol engine is a new 2.0-litre turbocharged unit (150PS/up to 320Nm), the diesel engine is a 2.2-litre unit (130PS/300Nm).
-Both get a 6-speed manual as standard and an optional 6-speed automatic.
-A 4x4 drivetrain is standard for both powertrains.
+Mahindra Thar Engine and Transmission: The Thar comes with both petrol and diesel engine options: a 2-litre turbocharged petrol unit (150PS/up to 320Nm) and a 2.2-litre diesel engine (130PS/300Nm).
+Both units are paired to a 6-speed manual and an optional 6-speed automatic.
+Being a proper off-roader, it gets 4X4 with both the powertrains.

-Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder as standard.
+Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder.